BaxoPlenty/quebec/README.md

 Thank you for checking out this framework!
 You can find the documentation of the latest release [here](https://baxoplenty.gitbook.io/quebec-docs/)

+## 🎧 Discord Server

+Seeking quick support or just want to connect?
+You can join our Discord server here: https://discord.gg/edfQBBz9ch

 ## 👾 Rojo Version

 This project was built using the [crates.io](https://crates.io/) version of [Rojo 7](https://rojo.space/).